HOW CAN WE HELP?

 INSTALLING USING PULSE DOWNLOADER

-During 2019, Versilian Studios will be gradually transferring our install process to exclusively use the Pulse Downloader.
+During 2020, Versilian Studios will be gradually transferring our install process for our more recent products to exclusively use the Pulse Downloader.

 Pulse is a free app which automates the download and install process, and is specially-designed for sample libraries.
-It promises the fastest download rates possible and a perfect, worry-free install every time.
+It promises the fastest download rates possible and a perfect, worry-free install every time, even when your connection is interrupted.
 It even will allow you to install updates and patches at the click of a button!

-If a product is available via Pulse, you will be provided a code and a link to the Pulse website.
+If a product is available via Pulse, you will be provided with either a Serial Number or a Redemption Key.
+If you don't already have Pulse, download it here.
 After downloading and opening Pulse, enter your code as directed and configure the download/install location.
-Pulse will then begin downloading and installing the library to your system.
+Pulse will then begin downloading and installing the library to the desired location.

 WHAT ARE VSTi, AU, and .NKI FILES?